-While Earth Day is quickly approaching on April 22nd, you can start making small changes in your food prep and storage now to conserve environmental resources and reduce food and water waste moving forward.
-Statistics from 2015 suggest that 1.3 billion tons of food are wasted every year.
-Food waste also accounts for 25% of the country’s water usage.
+While Earth Day is quickly approaching (it's on Thursday, April 22), you can start making small changes in your food prep and storage now to conserve environmental resources and reduce food and water waste.
+In the United States, it's estimated that 30 to 40 percent of the food supply is wasted, according to the USDA.
+Food waste also accounts for 25 percent of the country's freshwater usage, according to Foodprint.

 She adds, "bring your own container to prevent packaging waste as well."

 Buy Foods That Last

 Along with buying in bulk, buying a variety of foods, including frozen and canned foods with a long shelf life, are great options, too, especially in the times we're experiencing now.

 Mary Purdy, RD, adds, "Root vegetables, like potatoes, beets, parsnips and carrots, all last for a long time.
 Focusing on those kinds of items ensures you don’t have too many moldy or unidentified veggies at the end of the week."